tabearunzheimer/smart-mirror/README.md

     Decide how you want your smart mirror to behave:

-   - **Motion-Activated Display**: If you’d like the smart mirror to turn on automatically when someone walks in front of it, enable the camera in Wallpanel settings under “Camera Settings.”
+   - **Motion-Activated Display**: If you’d like the smart mirror to turn on automatically when someone walks in front of it, enable the camera in Wallpanel settings under “Camera Settings” and switch to the front camera.
 Then, go to “Motion Detection” and enable it, along with the “Wake Screen” option.
 To ensure privacy, I recommend covering the camera with a small piece of frosted privacy film.

    - **Always-On Display**: If you prefer the mirror to stay on at all times, simply enable the "Stay On" option in Wallpanel settings, bypassing the motion detection feature.